nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 * `contact sort s/a` will change the displayed contact list to show a contact list where names are sorted by alphabetical order.
-  * Given 3 contacts: alfonzo, Alpha, and Betsy, the ordering will be: Alpha > Betsy > alfonzo.
+  * Given 3 contacts: alfonzo, Alpha, and Betsy, the ordering will be: Alpha, Betsy, alfonzo.

 #### Sorting tasks : `task sort`